Protocol actors

 Security Council

 The Security Council is a quorum of off-chain signers whose Bitcoin public keys are committed in the protocol's versioned off-chain parameters.
-The council serves as the emergency backstop for scenarios the standard mechanism cannot resolve.
+The council is an emergency backstop for situations the standard mechanism cannot resolve.
 On the current public testnet, the council has 5 keys with a 3-of-5 quorum.
 It is a transitional safety net intended to be retired as the protocol matures.

 What the Security Council does